kailasaneesh/VLSI-Design-Internship-SMEClabs/1-Gates/NOR-Gate/README.md

 | 1 | 0 | 0 |
 | 1 | 1 | 0 |

-## Tools Used
+## Software Used

 - VHDL
 - ModelSim
-- IEEE `std_logic_1164`

-## What I Learned

-- Implementing a NOR gate in VHDL
+## Key Concepts

+- Writing VHDL code for basic logic circuits
-- Understanding the inverse of the OR operation
+- Understanding the operation of a NOR gate
-- Compiling and simulating VHDL designs in ModelSim
+- Simulating and verifying the design using ModelSim

----

-**Author:** Kailas Aneesh